PaloAltoNetworks/iron-skillet/tools/README.md

     rollup on it resulting in an output .skillet.yaml file with full XML snippets within.

+* `sli rollup_playlist`: takes a playlist and turns it into a standard skillet file.

+* `sli template`: Render an xml or set command template and save it to a file.
+    Templates will be created named as they are named in the skillet.

 * `sli create_template`: Input a skillet and baseline.xml file to Output a full XML Jinja file with default variables.